Notre Dame beats Baylor 77-68 to reach a fifth straight Final Four.

-OVERVIEW: Athletic and versatile post player ... can battle on the blocks or step out to perimeter to stretch defenses ... long frame makes her a true asset on defense as both a rebounder and shot blocker ... quickness allows her to be a weapon in either transition or half-court game ... one of the top post players entering the college ranks this season ... among several Fighting Irish players with experience playing in international ranks with USA Basketball ... will have opportunity to make important contribution to Notre Dame fortunes this season.
+Overview: Athletic and versatile post player who showed flashes of promise as a spot starter and key reserve during rookie season ... showed continued growth during offseason workouts ... can battle on the blocks or step out to perimeter to stretch defenses ... long frame makes her a true asset on defense as both a rebounder and shot blocker ... quickness allows her to be a weapon in either transition or half-court game ... among several Fighting Irish players with experience playing in international ranks with USA Basketball ... looks to contend for starting role this season.

 2013 EUROPEAN TOUR: Played in all three games (starting twice) and averaging 11.3 points and team-high 7.7 rebounds per outing with a .517 field goal percentage ... had double-double (16 points/12 rebounds) in tour-opening win over Barking Abbey ... collected 12 points and eight rebounds in first of two wins over French All-Star Team.